A gentle, lightweight vitamin C gel that layers easily, delivers steady glow, and rarely causes that sharp sting—ideal for daily use.

 Eminence Organics Citrus & Kale Potent C+E Serum

-- Adds instant comfort and softness for dry-feeling skin
+- Comfortable, nourishing feel for dry-feeling skin

 Acure Brightening Vitamin C & Ferulic Acid Serum

-- Fast-absorbing and easy to layer
+- Fast-absorbing and easy to fit into a simple routine

 - Can pill if layered too quickly with heavier products